SofaComplianceRobotics/docs-support/blog/2025-06-emio-labs-release-v25.06.md

 - You will now find tips to 3D print the soft parts of Emio in the `lab_design`
 - Update the instruction for the setup of FreeCAD in the `lab_design`
 - The numbering of the motors was shifted in some labs

+### New features
+- The camera orientation in the simulation is automatically changed with respect to Emio's configuration: extended or compact
+- In the sandbox, you can now set up Emio with a custom number of legs
+- On Linux, you can use the option `show_video_feed` in the `DotTracker` to see the camera feed while running the simulation

+### Bug fixes
 - Parameters fix:
     - The mass of the cube in the `lab_models` was off by a factor of 10
     - The Young's modulus has been changed consequently
     - The artificial rigidity of the FEM volume model is compensated with the `tetraYMFactor` set in the `parameters.py` file
-- On Linux, you can use the option `show_video_feed` in the `DotTracker` to see the camera feed while running the simulation